Q-Match: Iterative Shape Matching via Quantum Annealing: Experiments

 \section{Experiments}

-We evaluate the accuracy, convergence, and runtime of our method on random QAP instances (Sec.~\ref{subsec:CompWithInserted}), the FAUST dataset (Sec.~\ref{subsec:Faust}) and instances from QAPLIB (Sec.~\ref{subsec:qaplib}).
+We evaluate accuracy, convergence, and runtime of our method on random QAP instances (Sec.~\ref{subsec:CompWithInserted}), FAUST (Sec.~\ref{subsec:Faust}) and QAPLIB (Sec.~\ref{subsec:qaplib}).
 Since quantum computing time is still extremely expensive, we only evaluate on subsets of FAUST and QAPLIB, but our results show how promising this technology can be in the future.
-All experiments were done on Intel i5 8265U CPU with 16GB RAM using Python $3.8.5$ and D-Wave Advantage system $1.1$ accessed by Leap 2.
+All experiments were done on Intel i5 8265U CPU with 16GB RAM using Python $3.8$ and D-Wave Advantage system $1.1$ accessed by Leap 2.
+Note that one can use classical QUBO solvers for the subproblems.
+In the appendix, we present experiments for this with a simulated annealing sampler.